Step 1: Determine Audit Objectives

 Step 5: Communicating Results

-During the course of the fieldwork, if Internal Audit identifies potential control weaknesses, policy violations, or other issues, findings are discussed with the auditee.
+During the course of the fieldwork, if Audit & Advisory Services identifies potential control weaknesses, policy violations, or other issues, findings are discussed with the auditee.
 An audit finding is defined as an area of potential control weakness, policy violation, or other issue identified during the audit.
 Documentation of all audit findings with supporting documentation will be maintained to reflect the discussion of these findings with management during the course of the audit.
-Throughout the audit, the auditor andor audit management will discuss the findings with the auditee management in order to communicate those findingsissues and obtain agreement on facts and resolution.
-If further review and discussion determines that the finding is valid, it will be documented in the audit report.
+Throughout the audit, the auditor and/or audit management will discuss the findings with the auditee management in order to communicate those findings issues and obtain agreement on facts and resolution.
+If further review and discussion determine that the finding is valid, it will be documented in the audit report.

 Step 6: Audit Exit Meeting

-At the conclusion of the fieldwork, Internal Audit formally meets with the auditee to discuss issues, audit recommendations, and action plans that will be contained in the audit report.
-Action plans are discussed and agreed upon by the auditee and Internal Audit to ensure that the management response is reasonable and achievable.
+At the conclusion of the fieldwork, Audit & Advisory Services formally meets with the auditee to discuss issues, audit recommendations, and action plans that will be contained in the audit report.
+Action plans are discussed and agreed upon by the auditee and Audit & Advisory Services to ensure that the management response is reasonable and achievable.

 Auditee Responsibility: Review audit issues and recommendations for completeness and accuracy.
 Provide formal management response and action plan.